-Amendment of the original budget related to revenue is explained by the increased revenue noted above.
-During the year, there was an increase in appropriations between the original and final amended budget of \$1.4 million during 2021.
+Amendment of the original general fund budget related to revenue came to a decrease of \$160,500 for 2022.
+During the year, there was an increase in appropriations between the original and final amended budget of \$858,184.
 The reasons for these amendments are as follows: